rehierl/node-tree-outliner/5-implementation/3-9-0-implementation.md

 Consequently, node `n` is not associated with section `sY`, if (and only if) all of the afore mentioned tests have failed.

+Note that the above fragment traverses the `S{+}N` path which ends in the given node.

 Note that an implicit association is not guaranteed to be verified correctly (i.e. false negatives are possible), if only the ancestor nodes of node `n`